Once you have created a list

 - Click Submit.

 Another way to upload data is to directly upload an .xlsx, .xls, .csv, or .txt file containing data.
-Toggle between the import data upload methods using the

 Import Lookups By Alternate Key

 .
 This allows lookup target rows to be resolved by values other than the target's primary key.
 It will only be available for lookups that are configured with unique column information.
-For example, tables in the "samples" schema (representing Sample Sets
+For example, tables in the "samples" schema (representing Sample Types

 View the List